 Engaged Citizenship Common Experience (ECCE) Speaker Series will screen and discuss the historically blacklisted film “Salt of the Earth.”
 The film presents the true story of Mexican-American zinc miners who strike to end unsafe work conditions and unequal wages with their white counterparts.
 This film and discussion are free and open to the public.

 WHEN: 7 p.m.
 Friday, March 20, 2020

-WHERE: UIS Brookens Auditorium, located on the lower level of Brookens Library
+WHERE: Brookens Auditorium, located on the lower level of Brookens Library